Nettakrim/Souper-Secret-Settings/ResourcepackGuide/AddingShaders.md

 }
 ```

-Interestingly, you dont actually need to reload resources (F3+T) after making a change to the render pass files and just reapplying the shader with /soup:set will work - you do need to reload if you're making changes to shaders.json though
+Interestingly, you don't actually need to reload resources (F3+T) after making a change to the render pass files and just reapplying the shader with /soup:set will work - you do need to reload if you're making changes to shaders.json though

 Ok this is looking cool, plus if you stack phosphor you get some funky trails that are helped by the increased width from the blur

 ![](phosphor.png)

-Wait, how does phosphor work? lets take a look
+Wait, how does phosphor work? let's take a look

 ```json
 minecraft/shaders/post/phosphor.json